gleidsonmt/DashboardFx/README.md

 <h4> Direct FXml </h4>

 <p>Don't load the font files direct in the fxml.. can cause instability at the SceneBuilder.
 The fonts not installed in your system...
 SceneBuilder does not support load of external fonts.
-To view fonts in your SceneBuilder, the install fonts in your system.</p>
+To viewController fonts in your SceneBuilder, the install fonts in your system.</p>

 ```html5
  <stylesheets>